THE WINDSOR INTERNATIONAL WRITERS MANDATE

 Exciting New Initiative

 As we continually respond to needs and evaluate our strategies, we have combined the art of writing with the joy of food into a powerful and innovative initiative: “The Taste of Literature Book Club Series,” interfaces authors’ new books to be made available a month prior to a theme based meal that reflects the book at the Twisted Apron Restaurant.
-Participants will experience the food, listen to the author speak as well as read followed by a question and answer period and book signing.
-The first one will be Monday, November the 6th 2017.
+Participants will experience the food, listen to the author speak as well as read followed with a question and answer period and book signing.

 The Summer 2018 Writers Conference

-We hope to expand our children’s programming and will need to seek serious sponsorships and grants to accomplish this goal.
-We will further our work while we become a properly acknowledged and credible charitable organization.
+We hope to expand our children’s programming by hosting our Children’s Summer Camp in the county as well.
 At this time, all of this is organized by volunteers with an in-kind donation of funds and assistance well over $100,000.00 in approximately four years.